jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <a id="r932-indicator-analysis"></a>
 ### R9.3.2 Indicator Analysis

 To confirm that the species corresponding to the grouping observed in the hierarchical clustering, we ran Indicator Analysis to find species that are 'indicative' of certain host genera combinations.
 This was performed with the R notebook `02-scripts.backup/020-Indicator_analysis_20190808.Rmd`.

 The results can be seen can be seen in `06-additional_data_files` under Data R21 or in `04-analysis/screening/indicspecies.backup`, with discussion in the main publication.

 <a id="r94-clustering-by-diet"></a>
 ### R9.4 Clustering by Diet

 To revisit the question and results posed by Weyrich _et al._ (2017) _Nature_,
 regarding clustering of the calculus microbiomes individuals by subsistence strategy, we reperformed PCoA, PERMANOVA, hierarchical clustering on Neanderthals and ancient humans - however in this case with a more balanced sampling strategy.
 This was performed in the notebook `02-scripts.backup/017-PERMANOVA_HomoOnly_Dietary_20190916.Rmd` and corresponding script version.

 The results are saved in `04-analysis.backup/screening/philr_dietary.backup/` and seen in Figures R22 and R23.
-More discussion is seen in the main publication, however overall we observe that we are unable to distinguish between each 'subsistence' strategy given other factors such as age or region.
-Much more balanced and controlled sampling is required to address this question to recover whether diet indeed effects the taxonomic compositional of oral microbiomes.

 ---